| THE ILLINOIS COUNTRY MUSIC ASSOCIATION'S1991 & 1993 "INSTRUMENTALIST OF THE YEAR"

 Mark Fisher has become a respected performer in Illinois

+country music circles.
 "Dad was a big Hank Williams fan, and

 I remember him listening to country music on WHOW in Clinton